 Her faking is like “a twenty-footer” – an old car that looks alright from a distance.
 Conveniently, she stops playing as soon as the camera cuts to a closer view of her.
-This is extremely different from Alan Rickman’s work in the movie Truly, Madly, Deeply, or Audrey Hepburn’s performance in Love in the Afternoon.
+This is extremely different from Alan Rickman’s work in Truly, Madly, Deeply, or Audrey Hepburn’s performance in Love in the Afternoon.

 At the end of the movie, Kara is the soloist “performing” Tchaikovsky’s Rococo Variations.
-Look closely and you’ll see the solo part is actually being played by the inside player on the front desk of the cello section.
+Look closely, and you’ll see the solo part is being played by the inside player on the front desk of the cello section.
 Also, note how youthful the other musicians are.
 That’s because this is the Austrian Youth Symphony Orchestra.